dothq/electron-privacy/README.md

 ## ⭐ Features

 - Block third party cookies
-- User-agent scrambling
 - Do Not Track header
 - Remove Battery API
-- Fingerprint randomization
+- Remove Referer
+- Mask system information
 - **Lots more coming in the near future!**

 ## 🙋‍ FAQ